-- Get your behavioral scientist's advice from the beginning - The Program Coordinator, Principal Investigator, Group Leader, and Behavioral Scientist should collaborate with the participant to generate a plan for appropriate action. - Take an open, inquiring attitude to find out what is going on for the participant - Help participant find resources to cope with problems - Encourage family support for participation in LIFE - Help participant make contact with other participants for support and facilitation of adherence

-• Offer encouragement and support as well as more frequent contact if the participant wants that and time is available for the added contact.
+- Take an open, inquiring attitude to find out what is going on for the participant - Help participant find resources to cope with problems - Encourage family support for participation in LIFE - Help participant make contact with other participants for support and facilitation of adherence - Offer encouragement and support as well as more frequent contact if the participant wants that and time is available for the added contact. - The Program Coordinator, Principal Investigator, Group Leader, and Behavioral Psychologist should collaborate with the participant to generate a plan for appropriate action.